brunomikoski/SceneKeeper/README.md

 ### Can I disable just the selection?
 For sure the options is there on the same menu `Tools/Scene Keeper/Selection/Keep Selection`

-### Can I disable the selection keeping at runtime?
+### Can I disable the selection at runtime?
 Yes!
-If you don't want your selection be stores from runtime you can disable it here `Tools/Scene Keeper/Selection/Ignore Playtime Selection`, so seleciton will be only stored / restored at editor time.
+If you don't want your selection be stored from runtime you can disable it here `Tools/Scene Keeper/Selection/Ignore Playtime Selection`, so seleciton will be only stored / restored at editor time.

 ## System Requirements